nuitrcs/gcc_command_line/part2.md

 **10.** If I want to scroll through the contents of my commands notes, should I use `less` or `tail`?

 **11.** How would you copy your folder here to your home directory?

+**12.** There are **4 secret files** hidden in our classroom allocation with some helpful hints for working from the command line.
+See if you can find them all!